Cole Stoudt: Early life

 Stoudt’s high school career took place at Dublin Coffman High School located in Dublin, Ohio.
 He was coached under head coach Mark Crabtree where he was ranked as the No. 21 quarterback in the nation by Rivals.com, No. 28 quarterback in the nation by Scout.com, and No. 23 quarterback in the nation by 247Sports.com.
 He was extremely successful during his years as starting quarterback.
 He broke the overall passing yardage and touchdown records for Dublin Coffman High School that was previously held by Brady Quinn.

 In his high school career, Stoudt passed for 4,393 yards, 52 touchdowns and only 11 interceptions.
 He also holds the school record for career wins as a starting quarterback and passing touchdowns in a game (5).
 His most successful season was likely in 2010, during his senior year.
 He completed 2,159 passing yards and 22 passing touchdowns with only 6 interceptions.
 He was awarded Conference Player of the Year in 2010 as well.

 Cole Stoudt was recruited by Clemson University, University of Akron, Arizona State University, University of Cincinnati, and the University of Colorado.
 Billy Napier recruited him from Clemson University.
 His first official visit date at Clemson took place in October 2010.

+Stoudt is also the son of Cliff Stoudt, a former NFL and USFL quarterback.